Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

-Having the right set of tires is crucial for your car's performance, whether you’re on the last lap at Spa-Francorchamps or just trying to make it home in the snow.
-Tires are especially critical for off-road SUVs and trucks that tackle a wide variety of terrains and weather conditions on the trail, yet still need to easily transition back to real-life conditions.
+Having the best tires is crucial for your car's performance, whether you’re on the last lap at Spa-Francorchamps or just trying to make it home in the snow.
+Tires are especially critical for off-road SUVs and trucks that tackle a wide variety of terrains and weather conditions on the trail yet still need to easily transition back to real-life conditions.

-Extreme off-roaders (as well as people who want their off-roader to project extremity) opt for big, chunky mud-terrain tires.
-They look great, and deliver results when off-tarmac...but since they're not made for pavement, they're all you can hear on the ride home.
+Extreme off-roaders (as well as people who want their off-roader to project extremity) opt for big, chunky maximum-traction tires.
+They look great and deliver results when off-tarmac...but since they're not made for pavement, they're all you can hear on the ride home.

-What most occasionally-off-roading truck and SUV owners need is a good set of all-terrain tires.
-These are the stock tires found on most off-roaders, which can handle almost all of the rough stuff on Saturdays yet still work well for the other six days of the week on-pavement.
+What most occasionally off-roading truck and SUV owners are looking for are the best all-terrain tires.
+AT tires are the stock tires found on most off-road trucks and SUVs, which can handle almost all of the rough stuff on Saturdays yet still work well for the other six days of the week on the pavement.

-Note: Make sure to get the right size for your vehicle and rims.
-Not all tires will be available in all sizes.
+Size: First of all, make sure you order the correct size tire for your vehicle and rims (Note: not all tires will be available in all sizes)